nakropin/TearOffCalender/tasks.md

   - [ ] make animation go to fixposition (rotate35) when dragging mouse out of page
   - [ ] und wenns wieder reingeht dann fall ab (randomizer degree)

 newest:
-  - [ ] last page takes a while to load on imprint
+  - [x] last page takes a while to load on imprint ( mobile)
+    - [ ] problem still on for desktop
-  - [ ] mobile can sidescroll/upside down when scrolling while transition to right
+  - [x] mobile can sidescroll/upside down when scrolling while transition to right
+  - [ ] swing-problems
-  - [ ] reload bei last page on mobile
+  - [ ] z-index pages/curPage behind